Helpful ideas to maintain our prayer schedule during vacations

 When you go on vacation, do your prayers take a hike?

-The Family’s Daily Prayer.
-Hold that thought.
-We will circle back to that in July, we are still in or about March and the vacation plans have not yet been finalized.
-Various family members have yet to be consulted (cousins, aunts, uncles, grandparents) and confirm whether they will join us or not.
+But we are already in March and the vacation plans have not yet been finalized as various family members have yet to be consulted (cousins, aunts, uncles, grandparents) and confirm whether they will join us or not.

 And then, we arrive at our destination.
 A beach destination.
 We sigh in relief, it is as picture-perfect as we had hoped and dreamed and prayed.

 You see, once the little (and big) toes hit the sand; the Family’s Daily Prayer also goes on vacation.

 Vacation is a break from routine, labor, timetables, appointments, tasks, chores, and repetition.